 • Power in the transitional regions (PTR) is defined for the regions up to 10 MHz adjacent to an operator’s own full-power block, see further below.

 • Power in the guard bands in case the FDD arrangement is used in 3400 – 3600 MHz: 3400 – 3410 MHz, 3490 – 3510 MHz and 3590 – 3600 MHz

+[editor’s note: drawing would help the understanding of this section!]

 Base station categorisation

 For the purposes of this report the base stations are categorised by the following power limits at the antenna connector in table X. These categories correspond to placement above or just at rooftop level (macro), on the side of a wall (micro), on a wall or at the ceiling indoors (pico) or in a home environment (femto).

+[editor’s note: add some text to explain that the values in table 1 do not contradict the values in the following table, but that they are for a different purpose]

 Power limits for different types of base stations